Åse Kleveland

 Åse Maria Kleveland (born 18 March 1949) is a Norwegian singer, guitarist, politician and activist.
 She represented Norway in the Eurovision Song Contest 1966 with the entry "Intet er nytt under solen".

 A well-known folk singer and traditional guitarist in Norway, she was appointed Minister of Culture in Norway in 1990, and held the position until 1996, representing the Labour Party under the Gro Harlem Brundtland administration.
 She was also president of the Swedish Film Institute from 1999 to 2006.

-In June 2007, she became chairperson of the board of Human-Etisk Forbund, the Norwegian humanist organization, a position she held until 2013.
+In June 2007, she became chairperson of the board of the Human-Etisk Forbund, the Norwegian humanist organization, a position she held until 2013.

 Early and personal life

 Kleveland was born on 18 March 1949, in Stockholm, to Eva Hansson, a bookkeeper from Sweden, and Olaf Kleveland, a civil engineer from Norway who had fled to Sweden in 1943 because of the Nazi occupation and found refuge with relatives.
 In 1957, Kleveland and her family moved to Romerike, northeast of Oslo, where her father got a job working at the Institute for Atomic Energy.

 In a 1977 interview, she describes how her parents shared equally in the household chores and that she and her husband Svenolov Ehrén, a Swedish artist, did the same.
 She is currently married to film director and cinematographer Oddvar Bull Tuhus.

 Kleveland is fluent in Norwegian, Swedish, Danish, English, French and Japanese.
 She studied law at the University of Oslo.